srizon/token-inspector/README.md

 2. Navigate to the "Token Inspector" tab
 3. Click "Scan Page" to analyze the current page
 4. View detailed results with element highlighting capabilities
+5. Click on any violation to highlight the affected element on the page

+**Note**: The DevTools panel works independently of the popup and provides a more detailed analysis interface for developers.

 ## Categories Analyzed